ProGenNo/ProHap/README.md

 Proteogenomics database-generation tool for protein haplotypes and variants

 ## Input & Usage
+Below is a brief overview, for details on input file format and configuration, please refer to the [Wiki page](https://github.com/ProGenNo/ProHap/wiki/Input-&-Usage).

 Required ingredients:
  - GTF annotation file (Ensembl - downloaded automatically by Snakemake)
  - cDNA FASTA file (Ensembl - downloaded automatically by Snakemake)